jonbellah/jonbellah.com/src/pages/posts/2018-10-09-intro-state-machines/index.md

 title: A Complete Introduction to State Machines in JavaScript
 date: "2018-10-09T12:33:37.986Z"
 path: "/articles/intro-state-machines/"
-excerpt: One of the most compelling changes I’ve made in my approach to web development came when I introduced state machines and statecharts in my applications.
+excerpt: "One of the most compelling changes I’ve made in my approach to web development came when I introduced state machines and statecharts in my applications."
+category:
+  label: 'JavaScript'
+  slug: 'javascript'
 ---

 I first started building things for the web in the late 90s, when I was about 11 or 12 years old.
 For the first several years, I mostly spent my time building sites dedicated to videogames that I was playing.
 At the time, Microsoft FrontPage was my tool of choice.